create3000/x_ite/docs/index.md

 ### cache

 A Boolean value (`true` or `false`) to indicate whether files transferred over the internet should be cached on the local computer.
-The default value for the cache attribute is true.
+The default value for the cache attribute is `true`.
 It works by appending "\_={timestamp}" to the GET parameters of every request.
 {: .notice}

 ### contextMenu

 A Boolean value (`true` or `false`) to indicate whether a context menu should be displayed on right click.
-The default value for the contextMenu attribute is true.
+The default value for the contextMenu attribute is `true`.
 {: .notice}

 ### notifications

 A Boolean value (`true` or `false`) to indicate whether the notification bubble should be displayed.
-The default value for the notifications attribute is true.
+The default value for the notifications attribute is `true`.
 {: .notice}

 ### onerror